Can Brans-Dicke Scalar Field Mimic Early Dark Energy?: The Model

 This makes the action (\ref{1}) change to where

 Here $\nabla_{\mu}$ is the covariant derivative of the rescaled metric $g_{\mu\nu}$.
 The Einstein frame potential is $U(\varphi)= V(\phi(\varphi))~e^{-\sigma\varphi}$.
-In the action (\ref{a5}) there is an interaction between $\varphi$ and matter which has an essential role in our analysis.
-Moreover, even though (\ref{a5}) is GBD theory in the Einstein frame, it can be however connected to more general modified gravity theories.
-For instance, (\ref{a5}) is equivalent to the Einstein frame representation of $f(R)$ Gravity models \cite{man}.
-In fact, metric $f(R)$ gravity is dynamically equivalent to GBD with a null BD parameter $\omega_{BD} = 0$ \cite{sot}.\\ Variation of the action (\ref{a5}) with respect to the metric $g_{\mu\nu}$ and $\varphi$ gives, respectively,
+In the action (\ref{a5}) there is an interaction between $\varphi$ and the matter sector which has an essential role in our analysis.
+Moreover, the theory given by (\ref{a5}) is connected to more general modified gravity theories.
+For instance, (\ref{a5}) is equivalent to the Einstein frame representation of $f(R)$ Gravity models.
+In fact, metric $f(R)$ gravity is dynamically equivalent to generalized BD theory with a null BD parameter $\omega_{BD} = 0$ \cite{sot}.\\ Variation of the action (\ref{a5}) with respect to the metric $g_{\mu\nu}$ and $\varphi$ gives, respectively,

 where